bhuvana12345/leetcode/README.md

 - Completing and optimizing solutions for the remaining questions.
 - Refining SQL techniques and learning new concepts.

-## Next Steps

-- Continue with the next set of questions.
-- Review and optimize past solutions.

 ## Notes

 - This repository will be updated regularly as I progress through the SQL50 questions.